Ganni x Paloma Elsesser Collaboration Is Made For Transitional Dressing Season

 “Paloma is a dream girl.
 Her style is unmatched and she serves as such an inspiration to the industry and women around the world,” Ganni creative director Ditte Reffstrup added.
 “I was instantly drawn to her extremely warm character.
 She has such magnetic energy… Paloma is a true voice of change in an industry that is playing catch up.”

-The capsule follows Ganni’s previous collaborations with names like jewelry brand Mejuri, accessories label Ace & Tate, and outerwear staple Barbour.
-The Ganni x Paloma Elsesser collab will be available to shop on April 17 in stores and online, with prices ranging from $145 to $395.
+The capsule follows Ganni’s previous collaborations with names like jewellery brand Mejuri, New Balance, and outerwear staple Barbour.
+The Ganni x Paloma Elsesser collab will be available to shop on 17th April in stores and online, with prices ranging from £145 to £345 (approximately $280 to $665 AUD).